Welcome to today's edition of the Rush 24-7 podcast.

 And then they hid her for a while.

-Now this what I hate to see about this, I am not gloating.
+Now, this, what, what I hate to see about this, I am not gloating.

 What I hate to see about this is this is the exact kind of thing, this is the exact kind of campaign that those of us who had worries about Senator McCain a year ago, six months ago, nine months ago, eight years ago, this is exactly what we saw coming to fruition.

-But don't forget there was and there is a battle in the Republican Party for its heart and soul.
+But don't forget, there was and there is a battle in the Republican Party for its heart and soul.

-They want to fire the campaign.
+Now that it's happened, they want to fire the campaign.

 They thought conservatism was a loser.